GraphQLGuide/book/text/query-language/index.md

+---
+title: Contents
+description: Table of contents for the Query Language chapter
+---

 # Part I · The Spec

 Chapters 2–4 are a complete reference for the GraphQL specification.
 If you want to get straight to coding, feel free to skip ahead to [Chapter 5: Client Dev](../client/index.md) or [Chapter 11: Server Dev](../server/index.md) and refer back here when necessary 😊.
 Or if you have the time and want a thorough base of understanding, take it in order.